christiangideon/christiangideon.github.io/workexperience.markdown

 <br><br>
 <h3>My References</h3>

 My past work has led me to make connections who will gladly vouch for me when applying to jobs.
-If you would like to get in contact with one of them, you can find their information below.
+If you would like to get in contact with them, you can find their information below.

-<br><br>Dr. John Glick, Head of the Computer Science Department at the University of San Diego: <u>glick@sandiego.edu</u>
+<br><br>Dr. John Glick, Head of the Computer Science Department and Professor at the University of San Diego: <u>glick@sandiego.edu</u>
 <br><br>Dr. Jennifer Olsen, Computer Science Professor at the University of San Diego: <u>jenniferolsen@sandiego.edu</u>
 <br><br>Dr. Jay Kunin, Computer Science Professor at the University of San Diego: <u>jkunin@sandiego.edu</u>
+<br><br>Dr. Megan Little, Writing Program Director and Professor at the University of San Diego: <u>mlittle@sandiego.edu</u>, <u>+1(650)-826-9509</u>